At a Glance

 What makes Community Integrated Care a great place to work:

-Community Integrated Care is one of the UK’s largest health and social care charities.
-We work hard to enrich the lives of people with many different care needs.
+Community Integrated Care is one of the UK’s largest health and social care charities .
+We work hard to enriching the lives of people with many different care needs.
 It’s exciting and rewarding work, and we’re full of pride and passion for what we do.

 Who you’ll be supporting & more about the role:

 Are you a fun-loving and motivated person who loves going the extra mile to improve the lives of others?
 Is it important for you to have a satisfying job where you feel supported?
 If this sounds like you, maybe a Support Worker role with an award-winning charity is the change you’ve been looking for!
 In this role, you will be supporting two young men with learning disabilities to live independently in their own homes in Aberchirder.
-These young men are outgoing, fun-loving guys who enjoy movies, theatre, playing football, and socializing.
-You will support and enable them to do all the activities any young adult would enjoy.
-The role involves personal care, household tasks (cooking and cleaning), and social support.
-You will receive full paid training to learn everything you need.
-We are recruiting relief staff with shift patterns typically: – 9am – 9am (sleepover) – 9am – 3pm (weekends) – 4.30pm – 9.30pm (weekdays).
-A UK driving license is essential for this role.
+These young men are outgoing, fun-loving guys who enjoy going out to the movies and theatre, playing football and enjoy the company of others and you\’ll be supporting and enabling them to do all the things any young adult would do on a day-to-day basis.
+The role of a Support Worker changes every day, but some of the areas you\’ll support with include personal care, household tasks (cooking and cleaning) and social support.
+You will receive full, paid training in this role so you\’ll learn everything you need to know with us.
+We are currently recruiting for relief staff and the shift patterns are generally: – 9am – 9am (includes sleepover) – 9am – 3pm (weekends) – 4.30pm – 9.30pm (weekdays) A UK driving license is essential for this role.

 Your values: